 Funeral Home: Glende-Nilson of Fergus Falls

-To plant a tree in memory of Lloyd Omar Einarson, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Lloyd Omar Einarson, please visit our Tree Store.

 11:00am - 2:00pm (Central time)